ShoppinPal/docs.shoppinpal.com/setup-a-machine-in-the-cloud/setup-box/shared-filesystem/dropbox/how-to-use-locally-developed-nodemodule.md

-#Use locally used node module in another project
+#Use locally developed node module in another project

 ##Prerequisite
 - Docker